 - Glue the box carefully if needed but, not on the cover side area.

 - On the front tie your bow, and hide your battery box.

-- Glue the tips of light leaves where you want them next to wreath (do not touch wires when gluing)
+- Glue the tips of light leaves where you want them next to the wreath (do not touch wires when gluing)

-How to decorate a wreath
+How to decorate a fall wreath

 Paint your wreath.
-I used my left over Americana Décor Chalky Finish Heritage paint for painting the wreath orange.
+I used my leftover Americana Décor Chalky Finish Heritage paint for painting the wreath orange.
 Let it dry!
 Then secure your lights onto the wreath.
 I used wire to tie on the battery box, and then hot glued the light leaves at various points.
 Be sure to NOT touch the cord!
-Next make your bow.
+Next, make your bow.

-Then start adding on your floral leaves, flowers and butterflies.
+Then start adding on your floral leaves, flowers, and butterflies.
 Hot glue them down where you like them.

 It’s nice to know you can find supplies that are affordable, and still make something pretty.

 Pin this photo for when you are ready to make yours.
 You can use this tutorial for all your seasonal wreaths by varying your supplies and colors to match the season.